alexanderkyte/operating-system-project/README.md

 Not much to see here yet.
 Probably not the most usable OS even when finished.
 My goal is to get an operating system written as a learning experience.

+Note: The build scripts/makefiles will only work on an i386 pc.

 Design Decisions:

 	-I'm using a monolithic kernel, simply because its what linux, windows, os <= 8.6, and the BSD unices use.